MicrosoftDocs/customer-insights/ci-docs/search-filter-index.md

   - customerInsights
 ---

-# Manage the Search & filter index for customer profiles
+# Manage the search & filter index for customer profiles

 The result of unifying your customer data is a *Customer* entity that provides a unified view into your total customer base.
 For users to quickly [find information on a specific customer or group of customers](customer-profiles.md), an admin must configure the **Search** and **Filter** capabilities for the **Customers** page.